Carbon-Twelve-C12/supernova/btclib/src/docs/security_mitigation.md

 # Security Mitigation Systems

-This document details the security mitigation systems implemented in SuperNova, with a specific focus on protections against common attack vectors in blockchain networks.
+This document details the security mitigation systems implemented in supernova, with a specific focus on protections against common attack vectors in blockchain networks.

 ## Sybil Attack Protection

-A Sybil attack occurs when a single attacker creates multiple identities (nodes) to gain a disproportionate influence over the network.
-SuperNova implements several layers of protection against Sybil attacks:
+A Sybil attack occurs when a single attacker creates multiple identities (nodes) to gain a disproportionate influence over the network. supernova implements several layers of protection against Sybil attacks:

 ### Identity Verification Challenges